annndruha/annndruha.github.io/index.md

     For a short time I worked in a [laboratory](https://mipt.ru/rse) engaged in the analysis of echolocation images.
 My main task was to process data and apply object detection models such as YOLO.

-* ### Ideological inspirer of the faculty application
+* ### Ideological mastermind of the faculty application

     *2021-present MSU Faculty of Physics*

     With friends, created a community of volunteer programmers of MSU Faculty of Physics.
-With team we developed [PWA application](https://app.profcomff.com/apps) for students and teachers of the faculty, which is used by almost the entire faculty.
+With team, we developed [PWA application](https://app.profcomff.com/apps) for students and teachers of the faculty, which is used by almost the entire faculty.
 The application consists of many modules covering a large stack of technologies like: databases, servers, APIs, auth, frontend, backend, analytics.

 # <a id="education" href="#education">🎓 Education</a>